casper-network/docs/source/docs/casper/concepts/global-state.md

 ## Introduction {#global-state-intro}

-The "global state" is the storage layer for the blockchain.
-All accounts, contracts, and any associated data they have are stored in the global state.
+"Global state" is the storage layer for the blockchain.
+Storage of all accounts, contracts, and their associated data occurs in global state.
 Our global state has the semantics of a key-value store (with additional permissions logic since not all users can access all values in the same way).

 :::note
 Refer to [Keys and Permissions](./serialization-standard.md#serialization-standard-state-keys) for further information on keys.